kennt/bridgesim/README.md

 ### __Global__ (not implemented)

 This is very similar to the __Local__ strategy.
 The difference is that we attempt to grab the fastest person (wherever it may be).
 So we would move the two slowest nodes forward until we reach the fastest node.
 We then return with the fastest node backwards.
+The gains are larger the farther away the fastest person.

 After that we can use the __Local__ strategy.
 Or we could try to obtain the next fastest node in a similar fashion.